JamesHWade/gpttools/tests/testthat/_snaps/gpt_sitrep.md

       -- RStudio API -----------------------------------------------------------------
       -- Settings for gpttools -------------------------------------------------------
       i Max tokens set to 500
-      i Code style is set to tidyverse
+      i Code style is set to

 # Sitrep works with local options